 “And I will always feel, like those great damned souls,

 that thinking is worth more than living.”

 Fernando Pessoa, Always Astonished: Selected Prose, 1988

 Immediately, I notice how big the sky is: so wide, and eternally deep.
 On mornings like this, when I notice things like these—the yellow that reflects in the fountain, the grey-green of trees at dawn—I often feel more vibrant, my fingertips cool but my core smoldering.
-But on today’s morning walk, after having slept for twenty minutes just before the sun rose, the people seem uniquely shadowed, their features blurring into monotony before my steady eyes; the leaves, however, the appearing sun, even the lampposts lining the blocks and roads shine in a way that only I can feel.
+But on today’s morning walk, after having slept for twenty minutes just before the sun rose, the people seem uniquely shadowed, their features blurring into monotony before my steady eyes; the leaves, however, the appearing sun, even the lampposts lining the blocks and roads gleam in a way that only I can feel.

 One often wonders, when caught in streams of thought so unprovoked that they must be followed, how exactly the eagle—which dropped the fatal tortoise onto Aeschylus—mistook his bald head for a jagged rock in the first place.

 Where else in the world could I ever conceive of being except where I wish I was?
 My ordinary surroundings are so repetitious that they are ingrained in my mind—therefore, however—disappearing from my mind’s eye.
 The few postcard pictures I do retain—filed away together in a far-off corner of my conscious mind—are of places I have heard of where I will never walk: long-destroyed cities, the scorch of leather sandals under my feet, volcanoes and icebergs which shift and change, islands that exist only on ancient maps.
 No life exists in daydreams—nothing more real than this clay and flesh—but the only thing left in my waking life is dreaming.